Lawrence1024/frontend-project-sp-22/README.md

 Four simple cards with titles and images.
 The buttons should link to `google.com`

 #### Adoption
-Text on the left, dispaly reviews from `data.json` on the right.
+Text on the left, display score explanations from `data.json` on the right.
 Note that these reviews are expandable, first each card should just show the title, on click it should expand to show the review body

 #### Photo Album (Extra Credit)
 Fetch and display the first 24 photos from [this API endpoint](https://jsonplaceholder.typicode.com/photos).
 Feel free to use whatever library you'd like, however, you **must encapsulate all fetching logic in a custom hook**.
 While fetching, show some sort of loading state (this can be a spinner or pure text).